Vivek-katariya97/sql-world-layoffs-data-cleaning-eda/README.md

-# World Layoffs - SQL EDA & Data Cleaning Project
+# World Layoffs – SQL Data Cleaning & EDA

-This project explores global tech layoffs using SQL.
-The data was cleaned and analyzed using standard SQL queries to identify trends in company layoffs, industries affected, and time-based patterns.
+This project analyzes global tech layoffs using SQL, covering the full workflow from raw data cleaning to exploratory data analysis.
+It highlights which industries and companies were most affected, how layoffs evolved over time, and where major workforce reductions occurred.

-## 📌 What's Covered
+## 📌 Key Features

-- Data cleaning (nulls, duplicates)
+- SQL-based data cleaning (handling duplicates, nulls, inconsistent formats)
-- Aggregations and groupings
+- Standardization of industry, country, and date fields
-- Time-based summaries (monthly/yearly)
+- Exploratory analysis on:
-- Window functions and CTEs
+  - Layoffs by company, industry, and country
-- Business insights from the layoff data
+  - Monthly & yearly layoff trends
+  - Funding stage vs. layoffs
+- Use of window functions, CTEs, aggregations, and time-series queries

-## 🛠️ Tech Used
+## 🛠️ Technologies

-- SQL (MySQL-compatible)
+- MySQL (SQL)
-- GitHub for version control and documentation
+- GitHub for version control

+## 📁 Project Structure

+sql/
+├─ 01_data_cleaning.sql
+└─ 02_eda.sql

-## 📊 Insights (optional)
+## 📊 Insights

-- Startups were among the hardest hit
+- Startups and growth-stage companies were highly impacted
-- Peak layoff periods clustered around 2022 Q4
+- Layoffs peaked around **Q4 2022**
-- Some heavily funded companies laid off 100% of staff
+- Some companies with large funding rounds still laid off **100%** of staff